melezhik/Sparrow6/documentation/development.md

     value

-The above scenario implemented by passing `args` array into `Sparrow6::Task::Runner::Api`
+The above scenario implemented by passing `args` List into `Sparrow6::Task::Runner::Api`
 constructor:

     Sparrow6::Task::Runner::Api.new(